-How to Digitise your artwork – photography and scanning
+How to digitise your artwork: photography and scanning

 Firstly, you will need:

-- A location with natural, diffused light, such as outside on an overcast (but dry!) day, or near a large window with opaque blinds or netting (but make sure this does not cause any strange shadows – it needs to be a smooth diffusion).
+- A location with natural, diffused light, such as outside on an overcast (but dry!) day.
+Or near a large window with opaque blinds or netting, but make sure this does not cause any strange shadows — it needs to be a smooth diffusion.
 Bright sunlight should be avoided at all costs, as this will only create harsh shadows and glare.

-Photographing your main image (Straight on, even lighting):
+Photographing your main image (straight on, even lighting):

 - Set up your work.
 If it is a large 2D work, propping it upright is ideal, making sure your background is as plain as possible.
 If you have a white wall available, you might even want to hang it as you would in a gallery.
 If you don’t have the perfect space available, then make sure it is upright (perhaps using an easel), and we will talk about cropping out the background later.
-If it is small enough, you could lie it on the ground and photograph from above – but be careful not to cast a shadow over the work.
+If it is small enough, you could lay it on the ground and photograph from above — but be careful not to cast a shadow over the work.

 - Set up your tripod.
 It is essential that you set up your tripod parallel to your work, at 90 degrees, with the height of the camera in line with the centre of the work.
 You don’t want to be tilting the camera at all, or you will end up with skewing (the top or bottom of the work appearing smaller than the other end!)

-- Ensure your work looks it’s best – are there smudges on the glass frame?
+- Ensure your work looks its best — are there smudges on the glass frame?
 If it has been in storage, is there any dust on the surface?

 Secondary images: details and context:

-- Get creative with the angles and crops here – try to portray the material and texture of the work if that’s important.
-You may need to come in at an angle in order to show this kind of detail, and might benefit from using a macro lens if you have one.
+- Get creative with the angles and crops here — try to portray the material and texture of the work if that’s important.
+You may need to come in at an angle to show this kind of detail, and might benefit from using a macro lens if you have one.